vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 Now that we can load the shaders we needed for the triangle, we have to build the VkPipeline to render it.

 The VkPipeline is a *huge* object in Vulkan that encompasses the configuration of the entire GPU for the draw.
-Building them can be very expensive, as it will fully convert the shader module into the gpu instructions, and will validate the setup for it.
+Building them can be very expensive, as it will fully convert the shader module into the GPU instructions, and will validate the setup for it.

 Once a pipeline is built, it can be bound inside a command buffer, and then when you draw anything it will use the bound pipeline.